microbotsio/CodeCell/README.md

   - `myCodeCell.Motion_RotationRead(myRoll, myPitch, myYaw);`

 Note: You can use `myCodeCell.PrintSensors()` to print the values of all enabled sensors on the Serial Monitor.

+## Attribution
+This 'CodeCell' library contains various features, including IMU sensor functionality and a custom light sensor implementation.
+The VCNL4040 light sensor code does not rely on any external libraries.
+But some of the BNO085 Motion-sensor functions were adapted from the [SparkFun BNO08x Arduino Library](https://github.com/sparkfun/SparkFun_BNO08x_Arduino_Library) and the official library provided by [CEVA](https://github.com/ceva-dsp/sh2/tree/main) for the SH2 sensor hub.

+The SparkFun BNO08x library, originally written by Nathan Seidle and adjusted by Pete Lewis at SparkFun Electronics, is released under the MIT License.
+Significant modifications were made to integrate it with the 'CodeCell' library.

+Additionally, this project incorporates the official [CEVA SH2 sensor hub library](https://github.com/ceva-dsp/sh2/tree/main), which is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+CEVA’s notice is as follows:
+This software is licensed from CEVA, Inc.
+Copyright (c) CEVA, Inc. and its licensors.
+All rights reserved.
+CEVA and the CEVA logo are trademarks of CEVA, Inc.
+For more information, visit [CEVA's website](https://www.ceva-dsp.com/app/motion-sensing/).